Haritaki: Getting to Know Your Herbal Allies

 “As a tonic for promoting and preventing the effects of age, chebulic myrobalan [haritaki] should be taken every morning with salt during the rainy season, with sugar in the autumn, with ginger in the first half of winter, with long pepper in the second half of winter, with honey in the spring, and with treacle in the hot months.”

 And, of course, haritaki is in triphala.
 Everything that haritaki brings on its own to support health in the body-mind, it brings to triphala, and these actions are compounded by the other two “musketeers,” amalaki and bibhitaki.
 These three herbs work synergistically to support natural internal cleansing, support agni and the absorption of nutrients, and to bring deep nourishment and rejuvenation to the whole body.
 No wonder triphala is easily the most beloved formula in Ayurveda!

 There are so many additional formulas that benefit from the presence of haritaki, let alone the addition of triphala.
-In our own formulas, you will find haritaki in everything from our Immune Support to our Heart Formula, Joint Balm, Daily Swish, Chyavanprash—and the list goes on!
+In our own formulas, you will find haritaki in everything from our Immune Strong to our Heart Formula, Joint Balm, Daily Swish, Chyavanprash—and the list goes on!